cloudfoundry/docs-bosh/content/package-vendoring.md

 Additional notes about `vendor-package` command:

-- command is idempotent hence could be run in the CI continuously tracking source release and automatically vendoring in updates
+- The command is idempotent, hence could be run in the CI continuously tracking source release and automatically vendoring in updates.
-- command requires access to final blobstore (specified via `config/private.yml`) as it will download source release package blob and upload it into destination release's blobstore
+- The command requires access to final blobstore (specified via `config/private.yml`) as it will download source release package blob and upload it into destination release's blobstore.
-- dependencies of a vendored packaged are vendored as well
+- The dependencies of a vendored package are vendored as well.
-- after running the command, the `packages` directory will contain a directory named after the vendored package.
+- After running the command, the `packages` directory will contain a directory named after the vendored package.
 That directory will have a `spec.lock` file which references the name and fingerprint of the vendored package. `spec.lock` and updates to the `.final_builds` directory must be saved (checked in).

 When to use this approach: